-PBC offers limited needs-based financial aid to those who apply.
+PBC offers limited needs-based financial aid through to those who apply.
 We also accept financial aid for veterans through the GI Bill.
-We have applied for Title IV (FAFSA) funding and hope to be able to process FAFSA by next fall at the latest.
+We are now able to disperse Title IV (FAFSA) funds.
+Go to our financial aid page to apply for FAFSA.
 Students at PBC may also consider the many and various private scholarship & grant opportunities as an alternative to paying out of pocket for their educational expenses.

 How does the cost of PBC compare with neighboring colleges?